DR Congo national football team: The Ibengé era: rise and near World Cup miss

 In the 2015 Africa Cup of Nations, DR Congo again drew all three group matches but this time finished second in the group behind Tunisia, and therefore advanced to the quarter-finals to play their rivals Republic of Congo, a match in which the Leopards came from two goals down to win 4–2.
 However, they were knocked out by the Ivory Coast 3–1 in the semi-finals.
 They ended up finishing third, beating Equatorial Guinea on penalties, after the third place match finished 0–0 in regulation time.

 DR Congo under Ibengé improved radically and had an outstanding performance for many decades in a World Cup qualification.
 During the 2018 FIFA World Cup qualification, DR Congo was grouped with Libya, Tunisia and Guinea.
 DR Congo managed an outstanding performance, beating Libya and Guinea home and away, but missed the chance after losing 1–2 to eventual World Cup qualifier Tunisia in Tunis and drew 2–2 at home to the same opponent.

-Recent schedule and results
+Home stadium

+Stade des Martyrs has been the home of the national team since its establishment and they occasionally play their games at Lubumbashi.

+Results and fixtures

-The following is a list of match results from the previous 12 months, as well as any future matches that have been scheduled.
+The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.